 The Department of Philosophy also offers a program leading to the degree of Doctor of Philosophy.
 The degree requires 72 points.
-The department requires that 48 points (the “basic points”) be as specified below.
-A minimum of 40 of the 44 basic points must be taken in the NYU Department of Philosophy.
+The department requires that 48 points (the “basic points”) be as specified below, and 4 additional points be earned by taking one semester of the Work in Progress Seminar as specified below.
+20 of the total 72 points may be in dissertation research, although the student may include other courses toward that total as well.
+No more than 8 basic points worth of courses that are taken while enrolled in the NYU philosophy PhD. program can be satisfied through courses taken outside of the NYU Department of Philosophy.

 1. Proseminar, PHIL-GA 1000, (8 points).
 This seminar is open to first year philosophy PhD. students only.
 It includes frequent short writing assignments, and the mode of instruction emphasizes discussion rather than lecture.
 The topics are determined by the instructors but include basic texts and ideas in analytic philosophy.